-I'm afraid my blood sugar level will drop too low.
+I'm afraid my blood glucose (also known as blood sugar) level will drop too low.

-- The people who need to be most careful about lows are people with type 1 and those who are on insulin or pills that can cause low blood sugar (insulin secretagogues).
-If you're taking a medication that could cause low blood sugar, talk to your healthcare provider about ways to exercise safely.
+- The people who need to be most careful about lows are people with type 1 and those who are on insulin or pills that can cause low blood glucose (insulin secretagogues).
+If you're taking a medication that could cause low blood glucose, talk to your health care provider about ways to exercise safely.

 - Always be prepared.
 Make sure you’ve got some regular Gatorade, glucose tabs, or another fast-acting carbohydrate to treat a low if one should occur.
 Wearing a diabetes ID is another important safety precaution.